rvedotrc/HYF-CPH-Git/homework-submission.md

 <br/>
 ❗

-If you name the branch incorrectly, your PR might gt automatically closed (soon after opening), depending on the configurations that are setup at that moment in your homework repo.
+If you name the branch incorrectly, your PR might get automatically closed (soon after opening), depending on the configurations that are set up at that moment in your homework repo.
 It is your responsibility to monitor it and, if needed, open a new PR from a new correctly-named branch.

 <br/>
 ❗❗❗